-3.1 Fund Formation
+3.1 Retail Fund Formation

-3.1.1 Fund Structures
+3.1.1 Retail Fund Structures

 The majority of investment funds established in the Cayman Islands are private non-retail funds.
-Indeed, a Cayman Islands company that is not listed on the Cayman Islands Stock Exchange is prohibited from making any invitation to the public in the Cayman Islands to subscribe for any of its securities and exempted limited partnerships are prohibited from undertaking business with the "public in the Cayman Islands" other than so far as may be necessary for the carrying on of the business of the partnership exterior to the Cayman Islands.
+Indeed, a Cayman Islands company that is not listed on the Cayman Islands Stock Exchange is prohibited from making any invitation to the public in the Cayman Islands to subscribe for any of its securities, and exempted limited partnerships are prohibited from undertaking business with the "public in the Cayman Islands" other than so far as may be necessary for the carrying on of the business of the partnership exterior to the Cayman Islands.

-"Public in the Cayman Islands" for these purposes does not include any exempted or ordinary non-resident company registered under the Cayman Islands Companies Law (2020 Revision), a foreign company registered pursuant to Part IX of the Companies Law, a foreign limited partnership registered under Section 42 of the Cayman Islands Exempted Limited Partnership Law (2018 Revision), any company acting as general partner of a partnership registered under the Exempted Limited Partnership Law or any director or officer of the same acting in such capacity or the trustee of any trust registered or capable of registration as an exempted trust under the Cayman Islands Trusts Law (2020 Revision) acting in such capacity.
+For these purposes, "public in the Cayman Islands" does not include any exempted or ordinary non-resident company registered under the Cayman Islands Companies Act (2021 Revision), a foreign company registered pursuant to Part IX of the Companies Act, a foreign limited partnership registered under Section 42 of the Cayman Islands Exempted Limited Partnership Act (2018 Revision), any company acting as general partner of a partnership registered under the Exempted Limited Partnership Act or any director or officer of the same acting in such capacity or the trustee of any trust registered or capable of registration as an exempted trust under the Cayman Islands Trusts Act (2020 Revision) acting in such capacity.